Democratizing LLMs for Low-Resource Languages by Leveraging their English Dominant Abilities with Linguistically-Diverse Prompts: Introduction

-\paragraph{Unsupervised fine-tuning.}The ability to generate synthetic $X$-$E$ data with $\mathcal{L}^{mt}_{X\rightarrow E}$ allows us to create larger-scale back-translation data from unlabeled corpora to fine-tune the LLM model for translation tasks without any in-context prompt at inference time.
-Specifically, we use a generic \texttt{[input]<lang-tag>[output]} template to construct multilingual training samples with the generated synthetic data pairs from multiple low-resource languages.
-During training, we only compute loss on the \texttt{[output]} part to train the model to generate the right language.
-While it may be tempting to use parameter-efficient fine-tuning (PEFT) approaches, such as LoRA \citep{lora_hu2021lora}, we empirically found that the model fails to learn to generate the low-resource languages unless we increase the learnable parameter counts significantly, which seems to defeat the purpose of using PEFT.
-Instead, we propose to directly fine-tune the query-key-value linear weights of all attention layers, which account for 20-30\% of the total parameters to avoid memory issues and overfitting.
+\paragraph{Unsupervised fine-tuning.}The $\mathcal{F}^{mt}_{X\rightarrow E}$ prompting method also allows us to create larger-scale synthetic $X$-$E$ data from unlabeled corpora to fine-tune the model for translation tasks without any in-context prompt at inference time.
+Specifically, we use the \texttt{[input]<lang-tag>[output]} template to construct multilingual training samples with the generated data pairs from multiple low-resource languages.
+We fine-tune the query-key-value linear weights of all attention layers, which account for 20-30\% of the total parameters to avoid overfitting.